tardate/LittleArduinoProjects/README.md

-# 336 Little Electronics and Arduino Projects
+# 337 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Oscillators/ComparatorRelaxation](./Electronics101/Oscillators/ComparatorRelaxation) - test a classic comparator-based relaxation oscillator, modified for single-supply LM358 OpAmp.
+> Latest addition:sparkles: [RgbLedGlow](./Electronics101/RgbLedGlow) - rainbow glow effects with an RGB LED and OpAmp oscillators.

 Just my collection of electronics projects, many involving an Arduino in one way or another.